-20.1 A competitor who failed to sign on or a failed guardian signature, in the correct class, shall be drawn last.
-20.2 Competitors shall take up the last grid position for Heat 1 and Heat 2 only, final grid position shall be the points earned in Heat 1 and 2.
-20.3 The grid positions will be determined by a drawing system: 20.4 Draws will be done by placing the competitor's car number on a disc, mixing the discs and randomly drawing, the first disc drawn will be pole position, and so on; 20.5 Positions drawn determine Heat 1, the 2nd heat being the pole invert of heat 1 and the finals, the total points earned in heat 1 and heat 2; 20.6 The drawing of grid positions shall only commence with the presence of the COC or Steward 20.7 In the event of the class been split, all the odd numbers would be placed in race 1 and the even numbers race 2.
+21.1 A competitor who failed to sign on or a failed guardian signature, in the correct class, shall start both race/heats from the back of the grid 21.2 Competitors shall take up the last grid position for Heat 1 and Heat 2 only, final grid position shall be the points earned in Race/Heat 1 and 2.
+21.3 The grid positions will be determined by a drawing system: 21.4 Draws will be done by placing the competitor's car number on a disc, mixing the discs and randomly drawing, the first disc drawn will be pole position, and so on; 21.5 Positions drawn determine Race/Heat 1, the 2nd heat being the pole invert of heat 1 and the finals, the total points earned in Race/Heat 1 and Race/Heat 2; 21.6 The drawing of grid positions shall only commence with the presence of the COC or Steward 21.7 In the event of the class been split, all the odd numbers would be placed in race 1 and the even numbers race 2.
 Or a 1/3 Split.
-A,B,C. QUALIFYING 20.8 Prior to the commencement of qualifying or practicing sessions all the necessary infrastructure has to be in place i.e., Marshals, Fire Extinguishers, Medical Crew etc. 20.9 All qualifying laps will be done under the supervision of the Clerk of the Course or the Stewards QUALIFYING PROCEDURES: 20.10 Qualifying will take place, regardless of circuit conditions, at the scheduled time.
+A,B,C. QUALIFYING 21.8 Prior to the commencement of qualifying or practicing sessions all the necessary infrastructure has to be in place i.e., Marshals, Fire Extinguishers, Medical Crew etc. 21.9 All qualifying laps will be done under the supervision of the Clerk of the Course or the Stewards QUALIFYING PROCEDURES: 21.10 Qualifying will take place, regardless of circuit conditions, at the scheduled time.
 If the circuit conditions change during qualifying; the session will continue.
-20.11 The Steward may at his discretion, and under extreme circumstances, place all cars on the Circuit for an 8-lap practice just prior to qualifying to try and neutralize a "dirty" circuit.
-20.12 Any Competitor who misses his position in the qualifying sequence will forfeit the opportunity to Qualify.
-20.13 In the event of a timing system failure the respective Competitor will be given a chance to accept any lap that may have been timed or he will forfeit these and re-qualify at the end of the sequence 20.14 Each Competitor gets 1 installation lap (starting this lap from just beyond the finish line), 1 warm up lap and 3 timed Laps with only the fastest lap counting.
-20.15 Where Competitors set identical times, the Competitor who set the time first enjoys the benefit of starting closer to the front.
+21.11 The Steward may at his discretion, and under extreme circumstances, place all cars on the Circuit for an eight (8)-lap practice just prior to qualifying to try and neutralize a "dirty" circuit.
+21.12 Any Competitor who misses his position in the qualifying sequence will forfeit the opportunity to Qualify.
+21.13 In the event of a timing system failure the respective Competitor will be given a chance to accept any lap that may have been timed or he will forfeit these and re-qualify at the end of the sequence 21.14 Each Competitor gets one (1) installation lap (starting this lap from just beyond the finish line), one (1) warm up lap and three (3) timed Laps with only the fastest lap counting.
+21.15 Where Competitors set identical times, the Competitor who set the time first enjoys the benefit of starting closer to the front.
 The fastest qualifier will be awarded to the Competitor who is the quickest at this point.